Should You Still Pull Out With A Condom? | Safe Sex Facts

 Regardless of whether you decide to pull out while using condoms, mastering correct condom technique remains paramount:

-• Select correct size: A well-fitting condom prevents slippage or discomfort.
+1. Select correct size: A well-fitting condom helps prevent slippage or discomfort.

-• Add lubrication appropriately: Avoid oil-based lubricants with latex condoms as they cause degradation.
+2. Add lubrication appropriately: Avoid oil-based lubricants with latex condoms as they can weaken the material.

-• Squeeze air from tip: Leaving space at the tip collects semen safely.
+4. Squeeze air from tip: Leaving space at the tip helps collect semen safely.

-• Avoid reuse or double-layering: Never reuse condoms or wear two simultaneously—it increases breakage risk.
+5. Avoid reuse or double-layering: Never reuse condoms or wear two simultaneously—it can increase breakage risk.

-• Eject carefully after ejaculation: Hold base while withdrawing to avoid slipping off inside partner.
+6. Withdraw carefully after ejaculation: Hold the base while withdrawing to avoid slipping off inside a partner.

 The Impact on STI Prevention When Combining Methods

-One major advantage condoms have over withdrawal is their ability to reduce transmission risks for many STIs including HIV, chlamydia, gonorrhea, herpes simplex virus (HSV), and human papillomavirus (HPV).
+One major advantage condoms have over withdrawal is their ability to reduce transmission risk for HIV and many STIs, especially infections spread by genital fluids such as chlamydia and gonorrhea.

 Withdrawal offers no STI prevention whatsoever since it doesn’t block contact with genital fluids before ejaculation occurs.